Imran Khan a 'coward': Bilawal Bhutto slams Pak PM over his remarks on rape | International

 - Pakistan

 Pakistan opposition leader Bilawal Bhutto Zardari has slammed Prime Minister Imran Khan for his contentious remarks on sexual violence, saying the clothes a person wears have no link with rape or abuse.
-Speaking to the media, Pakistan Peoples Party (PPP) Chairperson Bilawal Bhutto-Zardari called the country's prime minister a "coward" and termed his remarks "disappointing".
+Speaking to the media, Pakistan Peoples Party (PPP) Chairperson Bilawal Bhutto-Zardari called the country's prime minister a "coward" and termed his remarks "disappointing", Geo News reported.

 During an interview, Pakistan Prime Minister Khan had suggested that avoiding "temptation in society" is the way to prevent sexual violence against women.
 "Such crimes should not be linked to a single cause ... the clothes of a person have no link with rape or abuse," Bhutto-Zardari said.